Gooz92/2no-data/README.md

 # TODO

+*  buildBounds(distribution, clues) // TODO test and use

 * test line solvers
  - Make line solvers pure functions
  - test utils for adapt test conf (calc distibution and bounds if the are not def)